 PURPOSE OF DATA PROCESSING, TYPE OF DATA AND CATEGORIES OF DATA SUBJECTS

 Purpose of data processing, type of data and categories of data subjects are governed by the provisions of the Terms.
 They include inter alia the following:

-Individuals within the User being Brands, Material Suppliers, Manufacturers and others.
+- Individuals within the User being Brands, Buyers, Material Suppliers, Manufacturers, Sales Representatives, and others.

-Registration on the Platform and the usage of the Platform.
+- Registration on the OM and the usage of the OM.

 Physical access management

 MEV is taking the following measures to prevent unauthorised persons from gaining access to the data processing equipment used to process personal data.